heavyblotto/memorativa/docs/i-vision.md

 Such a model requires:

-- a space
+- a space to work
-- tools
+- tools for the job
 - a playful approach

 Such play may be facilitated by:

+- an outline for some rules
 - a system of symbols
-- a system of rules
 - a system of rewards

-### 1.6.
+### 1.7.
 Ars Memorativa

 The art of memory (Latin: *ars memoriae*) is any of a number of loosely associated mnemonic principles and techniques used to organize memory impressions, improve recall, and assist in the combination and 'invention' of ideas.
 An alternative term is "Ars Memorativa" which is also translated as "art of memory" although its more literal meaning is "Memorative Art"[^4].